juttu-s/Recognition-using-Deep-Networks/README.md

 - Using Windows 10, VScode,OpenCV 4.9(recent one),Pytorch and python.
 - Using 2 Time Travel Day (submitting on 3rd April 2024)

-## This is a Readme file for Project-5 this includes all the details that are necessary to run the program.For this project, we have differnt files for different tasks.
+## This is a Readme file for Project-5, which includes all the details that are necessary to run the program.
+For this project, we have differnt files for different tasks.

 ### Task-1